mbtyers/jagshelper/cran-comments.md

 ## Submission notes
 * This is a new package submission to CRAN.
-I have addressed all feedback from the previous CRAN submission.
+* I have addressed all feedback from the previous CRAN submission.
+* I have made some additional revisions to the package documentation (notably, added a reference) since the previous CRAN submission.

 * I have read and agree to all CRAN policies.